 I accidentally wrote a piece of flash fiction last winter, and the good folks at Hobart were kind enough to publish it.
 Really, I just wanted to write about crows.
 The story is called “They Also Use Tools And Are Capable of Making Plans.”

-Earlier this summer they ran this list, Common Bird Calls, As Identified by My Mother.
-My mom isn’t really like this, but just to be safe, let’s all agree that none of us is going to send her this link, OK?
+There’s also this short list,” Common Bird Calls, As Identified by My Mother. ” My mom isn’t really like this, but just to be safe, let’s all agree that none of us is going to send her this link, OK?

-Last year I wrote “As the Token Female Member of this Action-Adventure Team, My Job Is to Kick.”
-Long title, short monologue.
+“As the Token Female Member of this Action-Adventure Team, My Job Is to Kick” is my most popular piece to date.
 Fans of The Avengers and Guardians of the Galaxy will be amused, I hope.
 You can also listen to the actress Anna Faris reading the piece here; the reading is a live recording, broadcast as part of Nate Corddry’s Reading Aloud podcast.
 Faris’s reading of my piece begins at 3:48.

 I read most of Raymond Chandler’s novels a couple of summers ago, and they inspired this piece, “Philip Marlowe Attends a Court-Mandated Women’s Studies Workshop.”

 The Belladonna Comedy is a humor site featuring women writers, which I think is a fantastic idea.
 Here’s my piece, “Marvel Studios’ 25-Year Plan for Spider-Man Reboots.”

 I watch a lot of true crime shows on ID Discovery.
 Like, a lot.
 Here’s “You Almost Certainly Won’t Discover a Body During Your Hike Today, But Just In Case,” at Splitsider.